-Last but not least, Malta’s natural and cultural beauty is unmatched and is a major drawcard for well-travelled English students.
-It has a number of tourist attractions that make medium-to-long term stay in the country a rich, entertaining and interesting experience.
+Last but not least, Malta’s natural and cultural beauty is unmatched and is a major drawcard for well-traveled English students.
+It has a number of tourist attractions that make a medium-to-long-term stay in the country a rich, entertaining, and interesting experience.
 An added bonus is that, in Malta, the weather is favorable for travel throughout the year.

 Many of the attractions are close in proximity to one another.
 Students may stay for a couple of weeks but are able to see a lot of the popular sites.
 Cultural events happen throughout Malta during the course of the year, which further contributes to students’ experience of Malta as a rewarding and life-changing travel experience.
 This is just the start of the conversation.
 Leave a comment below and let us know what you think.

 What are the Options for Teaching ESL in Malta?

 To teach ESL in Malta, you will find the most opportunities in the bigger cities of Valletta, Sliema, and St. Julian’s.
 You can find lots of universities, international schools, and private English academies there.

 For international schools, you have three options in Malta:

 Some of the best opportunities are during the summer.
 Almost 80,000 international students come to Malta for summer programs.